FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

    - time-series database
 ---

 In the context of IoT and IIoT applications, time series databases are essential for storing data based on timestamps.
 While InfluxDB has been a popular choice for a long time, another time series database, TimescaleDB, is gaining popularity.
-This article will cover how to use TimescaleDB with Node-RED, when to choose it over InfluxDB, and important operations and queries needed when building IoT applications.
+This article will cover how to use TimescaleDB with Node-RED, how TimescaleDB works, and the queries needed when building IoT applications.

 If you prefer video tutorials, a few months ago, Gray, OT Data & Community Strategist at Flowfuse, conducted a [live session on TimescaleDB](https://www.youtube.com/watch?v=MD1U6LDqJ1c).